 Almost four decades!
-We are Jacksonville's first school for dyslexia.
-The first DePaul School was founded in Louisville, KY in 1970 and was so successful that many Jacksonville parents sent their children to the boarding program.
-Recognizing a need for a similar school here, a group of three parents worked with Louisville to establish a DePaul school in Jacksonville.
+The first DePaul School was founded in Louisville in 1970 and was so successful that many Jacksonville parents sent their children to the boarding program.
+Recognizing the need for a local school for dyslexia, a group of parents worked with Louisville to establish an accredited DePaul school Jacksonville.
 We were founded in 1980 as a Saturday program, then a summer program.
-In 1982, the full-time day school opened its doors.
+In 1982, the day school opened its doors.

 Is DePaul accredited?

 DePaul has been accredited since 2004 by the Association of Independent Schools of Florida (AISF), and we are in full compliance with the regulations of the Florida Department of Education.

 All staff members are Lindamood Bell Certified instructors.
 We use a combination of Orton Gillingham aligned strategies to engage children in dyslexia-specific programs, such as LiPS® (Lindamood Phoneme Sequencing) and Visualizing and Verbalizing® Program for Cognitive Development, Comprehension, and Thinking.